 Toddy Pond is an elongated body of water tucked inside the Downeast and Acadia region of Maine.
 The lake is known for the spectacular mirror-like reflections that bounce off its surface, particularly during the fall when leaves change from green to bright orange and red.
-Toddy Ponds spans 2,408 acres with 31 shoreline miles.
+Toddy Pond spans 2,408 acres with 31 shoreline miles.
 A part of the Penobscot River Watershed, it is in close proximity to several towns in Hancock County including Blue Hill, Orland, Penobscot and Surry.

 Toddy Pond Dam is owned and operated by the Verso Paper Corporation.
 Depth of the lake averages 27 feet with a maximum depth of 122 feet.
 Toddy Pond serves as the main water supply for Silver Lake and Alamoosook Lake; water is pumped to neighboring Alamoosook Lake from Toddy Pond, and from there it is routed to Silver Lake and on to the local mill.

 Fishing is a relaxing pastime along the peaceful waters of Toddy Pond.
 However, the ambiance turns intense up to seven times per year when periodic bass tournaments are held: these unique events are known to become quite entertaining and competitive.
 Lake trout, white perch, splake and smallmouth bass are the most prevalent species here, while white sucker, alewife and landlocked salmon can also be found.
-Interestingly, Toddy Pond is made up of three well defined basins: the central and southern basins that are home to most of the warmwater species, and the northern basin that holds the coldwater fish.
+Interestingly, Toddy Pond is made up of three well-defined basins: the central and southern basins that are home to most of the warmwater species, and the northern basin that holds the coldwater fish.

 Just a few minutes from Toddy Pond you'll find lands belonging to the Great Pond Conservation Trust, an organization devoted to the preservation of the Orland River Watershed.
 It consists of 4,300 acres and is perfect for recreational diversions such as mountain biking, horseback riding and hiking.
 Stunning trails lead to picturesque destinations, including Hellbottom Swamp and Hothole Valley - a 3,420-acre plot of forest connected to Great Pond Mountain, Oak Hill, Flying Moose and Flag Hill Mountain.
 During the warm months of the year, horseback riding and picnicking are great options for warm, sunny days.
-Throughout the winter, snow lovers spend their days snowmobiling and cross country skiing down various trails.
+Throughout the winter, snow lovers spend their days snowmobiling and cross-country skiing down various trails.

 Also nearby, Acadia National Park makes for an amazing day trip from Toddy Pond.
 Visited by over two million people each year, there is no shortage of recreational activities here.
 You'll love everything from hiking and rock climbing to wildlife watching and experiencing a narrated boat cruise.
-Snow shoeing and cross country skiing are available during the winter, along with dog sledding and snowmobiling.
+Snowshoeing and cross-country skiing are available during the winter, along with dog sledding and snowmobiling.
 The park features 125 miles of trails, including the Cadillac Mountain South Ridge Trail, which is suited to intermediate to advanced hikers to trek its 7.4 steep miles.
 In comparison to other nearby locales, chances run high for spotting big mammals such as mountain lions, wolves and moose.
 Children enjoy indoor activities at the Hulls Cove Visitor Center, the historical exhibits at the Islesford Historical Museum on Little Cranberry Island, and the Native American history center at Abbe Museum.

-Very close to Toddy Pond is the historic town of Blue Bell, which was settled in 1762 and officially established in 1789.
+Very close to Toddy Pond is the historic town of Blue Hill, which was settled in 1762 and officially established in 1789.
 The municipality's industry revolved around shipbuilding and bartering.
 Today, Blue Hill is still home to much of its original architecture, now considered antique.
 Every year the town holds the famous Blue Hill Fair, run by the Hancock County Agricultural Society (an organization that has been in existence since 1891).

 Whether you come to relax by the lake shore, stroll through wild blueberry barrens, or visit one of the surrounding national parks, you will want to return to see your face reflected in Toddy Pond's sparkling waters.
 Real estate properties are available for people who wish to relocate, and vacation rentals for those simply looking for a holiday in heaven.